Eastern Air Lines: Sale to Texas Air

+Liquidation

-During Lorenzo's tenure, Eastern was crippled by severe labor unrest.
+During Lorenzo's tenure, Eastern was crippled by severe labor unrest that began long before the acquisition.
 Asked to accept deep cuts in pay and benefits, on March 4, 1989, Lorenzo locked out Eastern's mechanics and ramp service employees, represented by the International Association of Machinists and Aerospace Workers (IAM).
 Concerned that Lorenzo's successful breaking of the IAM would do the same to the pilots' and flight attendants' unions, the pilots represented by Air Line Pilots Association (ALPA) and flight attendants represented by the Transport Workers Union (TWU) called a sympathy strike, which effectively shut down the airline's domestic operations.
 Non-contract employees, including airport gate and ticket counter agents and reservation sales agents, could not honor the strike.
 Due to the lockout and sympathy strike, cancelled flights resulted in the loss of millions of dollars in revenue.

-In 1989, Lorenzo sold Eastern Air Lines Shuttle to real estate mogul Donald Trump (who named it the Trump Shuttle) while selling other parts of Eastern to his Texas Air holding company and its subsidiary, Continental Airlines, at terms disadvantageous to Eastern.
-That same year, George Berry, the Georgia Industry and Trade Commissioner, asked Eastern to consider moving its headquarters from Miami to Atlanta.
+As a result of the strike, a weakened airline structure, high fuel prices, an inability to compete after deregulation and other financial problems, Eastern filed for bankruptcy protection on March 9, which allowed Eastern to continue operating on a smaller scale.
+Lorenzo initially sought a sale of the entire airline, and on April 6, Eastern agreed to be acquired by former Major League Baseball commissioner Peter Uberroth for $464 million.
+However, the transaction was terminated on April 12 after Lorenzo refused to give temporary control to a trustee.
+The sale process was then terminated on April 18, and Lorenzo proposed a sale of $1.8 million in assets that would allow the airline to continue operating independently.

+In May 1989, Eastern sold its East Coast shuttle service to real estate mogul Donald Trump for $365 million.
+Trump continued operating the service as the Trump Shuttle.
+In August, Eastern signed a deal to sell sixteen DC-9 aircraft and gates in Philadelphia, Washington, and New York to Midway Airlines for $210 million.
+In May 1990, American Airlines acquired Eastern's Latin American routes and related assets for $471 million.